© Dr. Steven Amstrup/Polar Bears International

 Q: What are some of the things you have learned over the past 20 years?

 A: BJ: On den detection, we’ve learned that FLIR success rates are inadequate for protecting polar bear families and that changing weather in the Arctic is likely to further impact FLIR’s success.
 It’s clear that we need to research and test other den-detection methods in order to keep moms and cubs safe.
+If we don't know a den is there, how can we protect it?
 Given low cub survival rates, every den matters.
 For example, cub loss was a leading factor in the 40 percent decline of the Southern Beaufort Sea polar bear population between 2000 and 2010.

 Q: Why does it take so long to learn anything from studies like these?